-If you are asking those questions, it’s your lucky day, because I’m going to give you five ways to protect your downside.
+If you’re asking those questions, it’s your lucky day because I’m going to give you five ways to protect your downside with attorney flat fees.

 There once was a cruise ship that had broken down at sea.
-The engines were broken and none of the ship engineers could figure out what was wrong.
+The engines were fragmented, and none of the ship engineers could figure out what was wrong.

 “No problem,” said the ship’s captain.
 He knew what the cost would be if they had to refund all of the passengers’ fees.

-The ship’s engineer gave him a hammer and the expert pinpointed a spot with his finger and hit that spot three times as hard as he could.
-By the time the the third blow struck the engine roared back to life.
+The ship’s engineer gave him a hammer, and the expert pinpointed a spot with his finger and hit that spot three times as hard as he could.
+By the time the third blow struck, the engine had roared back to life.